 Newspaper reporter and videographer

 After graduating from Stanford, I worked for a few years as a reporter and editor for several community newspapers in Baltimore, Maryland.
 Then a lecture on information theory turned me toward television just as the first portable video cameras hit the consumer market.
-Funded by state arts council grants, I taught video workshops and produced closed-circuit TV shows in Baltimore prisons, schools and senior citizen centers.
-In 1979, lured by the call of the wild, I took a job as a cameraman at PBS station KTOO-TV in Juneau, Alaska.
+I taught video workshops and produced closed-circuit TV shows in Baltimore prisons, schools and senior citizen centers.
+In the late seventies, lured by the call of the wild, I took a job as a cameraman at PBS station KTOO-TV in Juneau, Alaska.
 I later did TV field production and reporting for the statewide program of the Alaska State Legislature, at one point writing and producing a series on Native Alaskan subsistence rights.

 I left Alaska several times to get an interdisciplinary M.A. in sociobiology and broadcast communication arts (TV) at San Francisco State University.
 I wrote my thesis on TV coverage of deforestation in the tropics, spending part of that time studying a World Wildlife Fund project that was helping communities in rural Mexico develop sustainable forestry practices.
 My articles and photographs about the project were published in Defenders of Wildlife magazine and a British literary journal.
 I also wrote feature articles on wildlife subjects for Audubon magazine and Alaska magazine.
 Here are some excerpts and photos from a few of those stories.